 Replacement requirements are defined in Subchapter 12, and are limited to protected trees.
 It is important to note that tree replacements during the site plan process will be addressed in both the Tree Preservation Ordinance (Subchapter 12) and the Landscape Ordinance (Subchapter 11).
 In selecting trees to be replaced, the types of trees removed will be replaced with the same or similar species.
+Each replacement tree shall be a minimum of three inches (3") caliper, a minimum of ten feet (10") in height, and a minimum of five (5) feet in spread when planted.
 Illustration 3-1 shows the type of information required on a tree replacement plan.

 The Tree Replacement Plan will include four elements: 1) a table including the common and Latin name; tree size in caliper inches, height, and spread; tree symbols; and quantity; 2) a tree planting plan (may be combined with the Landscape Plan); 3) proper tree planting details including planting hole, tree planting, staking, and mulching; 4) notes on proper tree planting as described in section 3.7 of this Manual.

 Illustration 3-1 shows the type of information required on a tree replacement plan.